vespa-engine/blog/_posts/2021-05-19-pretrained-transformer-language-models-for-search-part-1.md

 image: assets/2021-05-19-pretrained-transformer-language-models-for-search-part-1/jamie-street-uNNCs5kL70Q.jpg
 skipimage: true

-excerpt: "This is the first blog post in a blog post series which gives an introduction to using pre-trained Transformer models for search and document ranking with Vespa.ai.
+excerpt: "This is the first blog post in a series of posts where we introduce using pretrained Transformer models for search and document ranking with Vespa.ai."
-In this series we demonstrate how to represent transformer models in a multi phase retrieval and ranking pipeline using Vespa.ai.
-We also evaluate these models on the largest Information Retrieval relevance dataset, namely the MS Marco Passage ranking dataset.
-We demonstrate how to achieve close to state of the art ranking using miniature transformer models with 23M parameters beating large ensemble models with billions of parameters.

-In this first post we give an introduction to Transformers for text ranking and three different methods of applying them for ranking.
-We also cover multi-phase retrieval and ranking pipelines and introduce three different ways to efficiently retrieve candidate documents in a multi-phase retrieval and ranking pipeline."
 ---

 ![Decorative image](/assets/2021-05-19-pretrained-transformer-language-models-for-search-part-1/jamie-street-uNNCs5kL70Q.jpg)
 <p class="image-credit">
 Photo by <a href="https://unsplash.com/@jamie452?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Jamie Street</a> on <a href="https://unsplash.com/s/photos/retriever?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></p>
+In this blog series we demonstrate how to represent transformer models in a multi phase retrieval and ranking pipeline using Vespa.ai.
+We also evaluate these models on the largest Information Retrieval relevance dataset, namely the MS Marco Passage ranking dataset.
+We demonstrate how to achieve close to state of the art ranking using miniature transformer models with just 22M parameters,  beating large ensemble models with billions of parameters.

+ In this first post we give an introduction to Transformers for text ranking and three different methods of applying them for ranking.
+We also cover multi-phase retrieval and ranking pipelines and introduce three different ways to efficiently retrieve candidate documents in a multi-phase retrieval and ranking pipeline.

+## Introduction

 Since BERT was first applied to search and document ranking, we at the Vespa team have been busy making it easy to use pre-trained BERT or Transformer models in general for ranking and question answering with Vespa.ai.
 In [previous work](https://blog.vespa.ai/efficient-open-domain-question-answering-on-vespa/) we demonstrated how to use BERT as a representation model for efficient passage retrieval for question answering.
 We also demonstrated how we could [accelerate BERT models for production serving using distillation and quantization](https://blog.vespa.ai/stateful-model-serving-how-we-accelerate-inference-using-onnx-runtime/).

-In this blog post we give an introduction to how to use BERT for text search and ranking.
-We also introduce the MS Marco Passage ranking relevancy dataset and cover multi phase retrieval and ranking pipelines

-## Introduction
 Search or information retrieval is going through a paradigm shift, some have even called it the *BERT revolution*.
 The introduction of pre-trained language models BERT have led to significant advancement of the state of the art in search and document ranking.

 ![table](/assets/2021-05-19-pretrained-transformer-language-models-for-search-part-1/image1.png)